sarfraznawaz2005/servermonitor/readme.md

 If you would like to disable Web Interface, you can set `web_interface_enabled` to `false` and now hitting web interface route would result in 404.

+**Dashboard Refresh Interval**

+You can refresh the dashboard page by changing the `server-monitor.dashboard_refresh_interval` value in the `config/server-monitor.php` file.The value you give must be in seconds and if you don't have this config key(eg: old users), no worries, the default value will be 60 seconds.

 **Running/Getting Checks Programmatically**

 If you still would like to show status of various checks in your view in your own way, you can get status of all checks programmatically like so: